kyleFortuin2709/SuperDuperTeam2/README.md

  - When declaring a variable of type Boolean the variable should start with 'Is'.
  - Avoid abbreviation when declaring variables.
  - Constant variables should follow Snake case naming with upper case letters  (e.g MINIMUM_VALUE).
- - Standard variables should follow Camel case naming
+ - Standard variables should follow Camel case naming.

 ## Functions
  - If a function is used in mutliple packages, it should be extracted into the common directory such as the Utils directory and imported.